izihawa/summa/docs/query-dsl.md

 ```

 ## BoostQuery
-`BoostQuery` modifies scores produced by a nested query.
+Modifies scores produced by a nested query.
 It is useful in `BooleanQuery` to penalize or boost
 parts of the query.
 ```json
 {